We've covered everything you need to know for this development chapter to smash your exams.

 - Like to touch and feel things, move things

-Another theory for a different type of learning styles is a set of learners that are either verbalisers or visualisers.
+Another theory for a different type of learning style is a set of learners that are either verbalisers or visualisers:

 - Verbalisers process information verbally preferring written information and to write things down.
 They will think using words.

 - Visualisers process information in a visual way and prefer to learn from pictures and diagrams.
 They will think using pictures.